 Assault and Battery

 In the spring of 1999, my father fainted and was

-transported to Huntington Memorial Hospital in Pasadena, California.
-At the
+transported to Huntington Memorial Hospital in Pasadena,

-physician in the emergency room made a
+SCAN.
+The attending physician in the emergency room made a

 heart problems.
 As it turned out our father was having a

-panic attack, which can resemble a heart
+panic attack, which can resemble a heart condition, but

-signs, and this was not done.
+this was not done.

-Thus our father was placed on life support and sent to the
+Thus our father was placed on life support and sent to

-us that our father did not have a heart problem
+informed us that our father did not have a heart problem

-However, as his children we did not have the legal right to
+However, as his children we did not have the legal right

-that point for us!
+nightmare began at that point for us!

 The attending physician transferred my Dad to St. Lukes